DecodersCommunity/calculator_android_app/README.md

 A simple Calculator application made using JAVA and XML.

-Made with the intention of guiding beginner contributors towards open source, this respositoy is going to be maintained by: [Ishita Gupta](https://github.com/ishita1521)
+Made with the intention of guiding beginner contributors towards open source, this respository is going to be maintained by: [Ishita Gupta](https://github.com/ishita1521)

 ## How to Contribute?